LAST UPDATED: September 18, 2019

 There are two types of jaw designs: curved and straight.
 Curved-jaw locking pliers are round-nosed and have serrated teeth inside the jaw to clamp onto rounded objects.
 It’s best to use curved-jaw locking pliers set on anything cylindrical in shape.
 Straight-jaw locking pliers can either be round- or long-nose.
 Most, if not all, long-nose locking pliers are straight-jaws, while round-nose pliers can be straight or curved.

-Based out of North Carolina and founded in 1885, Irwin Vise-Grips is a name you’ve probably heard around the shop.
+Based out of North Carolina and founded in 1885, Irwin Vise-Grips is a name you have probably heard around the shop.
 If you’re not a fan of the picks we chose above, check out this GrooveLock Pliers Set, which adjusts to help you out in a variety of situations.

 Headquartered in Maryland, Crescent was founded in 1907.
 If you’re looking for a pair of Straight Jaw Locking Pliers, look no further.
 Crescent has the tools you need at a price point you can afford.